 The VUSBC establishes the minimum standards for safety and quality of life issues in all dwellings, whether occupied by an owner or tenant.
 This code covers plumbing, electrical, structural, heating, hot water supply, appliances, fixtures, equipment, and environmental conditions, both inside and outside the property.
 These standards determine the level of maintenance required by the landlord.
-If you feel your dwelling does not meet the minimum standards of the VUSBC, review the Tenant Resource Sheet and contact the Department of Code Compliance at 703-324-1300, TTY 711.
+If the minimum standards are not met, review the Tenant Resource Sheet and contact the Department of Code Compliance at 703-324-1300, TTY 711.
 Visit Consumer Affairs for more tenant-landlords laws.

 RENT AND FEES

-To be considered as a tenant by a landlord, you may have to pay a nonrefundable fee and a refundable application deposit.
+To be considered as a tenant by a landlord, an applicant may have to pay a nonrefundable application fee and a refundable application deposit.

-Under the Virginia Residential Landlord and Tenant Act (§ 55-248.4), an application fee is nonrefundable and cannot be more than $50.00.
+Under the VRLTA , § 55.1-1203, an application fee is nonrefundable and cannot be more than $50.00.
 If the housing unit is subject to regulation by the Department of Housing and Urban Development, the nonrefundable application fee cannot be more than $32.
 These fees may include background, credit, or other pre-occupancy checks on the applicant by the landlord or managing agent.

-The landlord may require a refundable application deposit in addition to a nonrefundable application fee (§ 55-248.6:1).
-If you decide not to rent the unit after paying a refundable application deposit and summitted an application, or the application is not approved, the landlord must refund all payments in excess of the landlord's actual expenses and damages together with an itemized list to the applicant within 20 days.
+If the applicant decides not to rent the unit after paying a refundable application deposit and summitted an application, or the application is not approved, the landlord must refund all payments in excess of the landlord's actual expenses and damages together with an itemized list to the applicant within 20 days.
 If the application deposit was made by cash, certified check, cashier's check, or postal money order, the refund is to be made within 10 days of the applicant's failure to rent the unit if the failure to rent is due to the landlord's rejection of the application.

-Read the rental application and understand what is refundable and nonrefundable before you pay any money and get a copy of the application for your records.
+Read the rental application and understand what is refundable and nonrefundable before you pay any money and keep a copy of the application for your records.

 Is there any limit or ceiling on rent increases?